OpenEvalProject/evals/manuscripts/elife-64695/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/64695/elife-64695-fig6-v2.jpg)

-**Figure 6.:** AtmR35X/R35X; Aptx−/− mice.(A) Representative flow cytometric profiles of T-cell glycoprotein marker CD3 and summary plots indicate ATM- and/or APTX-deficient mice have decreased proportions of CD3+ T-cells in the blood.
+**Figure 6.:** (A) Representative flow cytometric profiles of T-cell glycoprotein marker CD3 and summary plots indicate ATM- and/or APTX-deficient mice have decreased proportions of CD3+ T-cells in the blood.
 (B) Representative flow cytometric profiles of T-cell glycoprotein markers CD4 and CD8 gated on CD3+ cells and summary plots for CD8 and CD4 single positive cell proportions.
 ATM-deficient mice had reduced CD4+ proportions compared to mice with at least one copy of the Atm gene.
 Statistical significances were assessed via one-way ANOVA followed by Tukey’s pairwise multiple comparisons test.
 Number of animals denoted at bottom of bar.
-Symbol/color key: Atm (purple circle), +/+; Aptx+/+Atm (green triangle), R35X/R35X; Aptx+/+AtmR35X/+; Aptx−/− (red inverted triangle), AtmR35X/R35X; Aptx−/− (orange square).
-ATM, Ataxia Telangiectasia mutated.Figure 6—source data 1.
+Symbol/color key: Atm+/+; Aptx+/+ (purple circle), AtmR35X/R35X; Aptx+/+ (green triangle), AtmR35X/+; Aptx−/− (red inverted triangle), AtmR35X/R35X; Aptx−/− (orange square).
+ATM, Ataxia Telangiectasia mutated.

 Given the reduction in T-cell populations in the blood, we next assessed T-cell development in the thymus.
 In this organ, bone marrow-derived T-cell progenitors undergo TCR gene rearrangement followed by positive selection for MHC restriction and negative selection of autoreactive clones.
 The phases of thymocyte development can be followed by monitoring the expression of CD4 and CD8 expression in thymocytes.
 The progression of this developmental program goes from double negative (CD4−CD8−) thymocytes to double positive (CD4+CD8+) thymocytes and then to single positive (CD4+ or CD8+) thymocytes.
 In addition, within the double negative stage, four different subpopulations can be identified, based on the expression of CD25 and CD44, known as DN1 (CD44+CD25−), DN2 (CD44+CD25+), DN3 (CD44−CD25+), and DN4 (CD44−CD25−) (Germain, 2002).